Understanding Shock Loss: A Normal Part of Hair Transplant Recovery

 When Will You See New Growth?

-- Stay hydrated to support circulation and cellular repair
+- Stay well-hydrated to support circulation and cellular repair

-- Avoid smoking and alcohol, which can restrict blood flow to the scalp
+- Avoid smoking and limit alcohol, which can restrict blood flow to the scalp and impair healing

-- Massage gently (if cleared by your provider) to improve circulation
+- Gentle scalp massage (if cleared by your provider) to improve circulation